How I Photograph Eastern Bluebirds Nesting in My Yard

 How I photograph the Eastern Bluebirds nesting in my yard.

-1. The Perfect Nest Box Setup
+Setting Up the Perfect Nest Box

 Here are a few current images I have made with this setup: